mrdavemorgan/lepgallery/readme.txt

 1. The UnGallery top level view.
 The highest level of the gallery can display a single larger, picture or a views of thumbnails as the subdirectories/subgalleries do.
 This is configurable via the UnGallery administration page.
 2. Selecting one of the subgallery links displays the thumbnail gallery view of all JPGs, PNGs and GIFs in the directory.
 A breadcrumb trail back to the top level of the galleries is displayed along with the new subgalleries.
 The -zip- link builds an archive of all images in the current directory for convenient download.
 3. Clicking on a thumbnail displays the larger browsing view along with previous and next thumbnails.
 There are movie files in this directory, so links to these are displayed also.
 All UnGallery's published sizes are adjustable to fill larger page widths as this site uses.

+== Frequently Asked Questions ==

+= Images are not displaying in WordPress =
+The path to the image directory is the most common issue.
+IT must be an absolute path from root of file system like: "/home/username/your/images/" and not a relative path like:  "../your/images/".
+The trailing slash/ is required.
+UnGallery will try to display the path to your WordPress install on the admin page as a suggestion.
+If you have shell access to your WordPress installation, you can type: "pwd" from the command line to display the path.

+Another common issue is the UnGallery permalink does not match the permalink of the gallery page.
+Please see installation steps 3 and 4.

+= The Gallery cache directory setting says it cannot create the directory = Permissions on the file system or security on the web server prevent the plugin from creating the directory automatically.
+It can be created manually by typing the following commands from the WordPress installation directory: mkdir wp-content/cache/ chmod 777 wp-content/cache/

 == Changelog ==